What we look for

 - Willingness to engage and contribute to the Velocity community

-*While our Stage 1 program is fully virtual, subsequent programs are residence-based.
+*Our Stage 1 program is a 10-week, online program with fully virtual, mentor-driven support.
+Our subsequent programs (Stage 2 and Stage 3) are residence-based.
 If you wish to participate in the Velocity incubator program but are unable to operate your business directly from Velocity, please be sure to provide your business rationale in your application.

 IMPORTANT: You do not have to be affiliated with the University of Waterloo in order to apply.